georgehua/data-visualizations/README.md

 # Data Visualization Collection

 I am enthusiastic about social science and data science studies to solve societal problems and propose business opportunities.
 Through my past work and education, I learned to conduct quantitative analysis and telling stories with data.
-Because I believe those methods are the best ways to demonstrate my ideas to stakeholders and make my voice more reachable and understandable.
+I believe those methods are the best ways to demonstrate my ideas to stakeholders and make my voice more reachable and understandable.
 This repository is a collection of my data visualization project.
 Tools used: **Tableau, R ShinyApp, Python libraries, and JavaScript libraries**.